Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Gaussian Process Bandits

+where we define $\epsilon$ as the compression budget.
+This amounts to a statistical test of whether the selected action {$\bbx_t$ would yield} an informative sample $y_t$ in the sense that its conditional entropy exceeds an $\epsilon$ threshold.
+We note that the posterior mean update of \eqref{eq:posterior_parameters} depends upon the sample $y_t$ via $\bby_t$ at $t$, but the covariance update is independent of the sample $y_t$ and is characterized by only the dictionary $\bbX_t$ at each $t$.
+This allows us to determine the importance of the sample $y_t$ at $t$ without actually sampling it.
+The modification of GP-UCB, called \emph{Compressed GP-UCB}, or \emph{CUB} for short, uses \eqref{eq:gp_ucb} with the lazy GP belief model \eqref{eq:GP_posterior_D} defined by dictionary updates \eqref{eq:compression_rule}.
+Similarly, the compression version of EI is called Compressed EI or CEI for short.
+We present them together for simplicity as Algorithm \ref{alg:cub} with the understanding that in practice, one must specify UCB \eqref{eq:gp_ucb} or EI \eqref{eq:expected_improvement}. \begin{remark} \normalfont To understand the intuition, consider the problem of multi-arm bandit problem with $K$ number of arms.
+Then, first we select an arm (we don't actually pull it), we check whether the conditional entropy exceeds a threshold to determine whether this arm is informative enough.
+If the answer is yes, we pull the selected arm, otherwise, we just drop it and move forwards.
+Therefore, uninformative past decisions are dropped from belief formation about the present.
 To be more precise, as discussed in \cite{srinivas2012information}, we could select an action at each $t$ by either (1) maximizing the mean $\bbx_t=\arg\max_{\bbx\in\mathcal{X}}\mu_{\bbD_{t-1}}(\bbx)$ (pure exploitation), or (2) maximizing the covariance $\bbx_t=\arg\max_{\bbx\in\mathcal{X}}\sigma^2_{\bbD_{t-1}}(\bbx)$ (pure exploration).
 But a better strategy than (1)-(2) methods is to select actions using a combination of mean and covariance as mentioned in \eqref{eq:gp_ucb} which is proposed in \cite{srinivas2012information}.
 In this work, we go one step further and include an additional feature to the algorithm proposed in \cite{srinivas2012information} which characterize the importance of each action mathematically.
-Through the use of a covariance based compression metric, we control the size of dictionary to grow boundedly (note that dictionary grows unboundedly in \cite{srinivas2012information}).
-For each action $\bbx_t$ (cf. Algorithm \ref{alg:cub}), we check if the posterior covariance
+Through the use of a covariance based compression metric, we control the size of dictionary to grow boundedly (note that dictionary grows unboundedly in \cite{srinivas2012information}). \blue{For each action $\bbx_t$ (cf. Algorithm \ref{alg:cub}), we check if the posterior covariance

 and only then we perform the action $\bbx_t$ to sample $y_t$ and update the posterior distribution.
 For $\epsilon=0$, the condition in \eqref{check} trivially holds, and the algorithm reduces to the updates in \citep{srinivas2012information}.
+Next, we rigorously establish how Algorithm \ref{alg:cub} trades off regret and memory (dictionary size) through the $\epsilon$ threshold dependent conditional entropy for whether a point $(\bbx_t, y_t)$ should be included in the GP.}

 \end{remark}